The Appeal Of Blue Sapphires

 The color blue immediately comes to mind when imagining a gorgeous sapphire gemstone .
 Blue sapphires have captured the collective adoration of people across centuries, and are considered a symbol of love, loyalty, power, and wisdom.
 These vibrant gemstones have also always held a special importance for royalty, starting with medieval kings, who believed the stones would protect them from those who seek to do harm.

 Blue sapphires are the most popular and sought after type of sapphire.
 They have been the prized possessions of emperors, kings, queens and collectors for thousands of years.
-Still today it is the most well known and in demand colored gemstone.
+It continues to be the most well known and in demand colored gemstone.
 Royalty give sapphires over diamonds as engagement rings because they are known to be far more rare than diamonds.

 Before the twentieth century and an intensive, and highly successful, marketing campaign for diamonds, blue sapphires were the most popular gemstone for engagement rings in the United States as well.
 Blue sapphires come in various hues, from pale baby blue to rich royal blue.
 The most prized color is a strong vivid velvety blue to violetish-blue, in medium to medium-dark tones.

 For a sapphire is to be called “blue,” its secondary colors (e.g. green or purple) must not account for more than 15% of its color.
 Sapphires that have secondary colors in greater quantity would be classified as greenish blue, purplish blue, violet, etc. These are known as “unique” or “ fancy colored ” sapphires.